The Beginnings of Alkyd Oil Paint

 Regulations have restricted the continued use of alkyd resins in homes.
 These have been replaced largely with polyester for industrial applications.
-By name alone within the paint industry, this indicates a polyester, free of natural-oil modifiers.
+Within the paint industry, this indicates a polyester, free of natural-oil modifiers.
 These polyesters are used extensively today in coatings.

-High-performance alkyd/acrylic solvent-based industrial enamel can be used mono-component or bi-component (used out of the can or with an additional catalyst).
-The addition of the catalyst to this mixture improves chemical resistance, chip resistance or flexibility and gloss retention.
+High-performance alkyd/acrylic, solvent-based industrial enamel paint coatings can be mono-component or bi-component, used out of the can with an additional catalyst.
+Adding a catalyst to this mixture improves chemical resistance, chip resistance, flexibility and gloss retention.

-- Higher temperatures may accelerate the dry, and humidity and colder temperatures will slow down both the dry and cure of the product.
+- Higher temperatures may accelerate the dry time, while humidity and colder temperatures will slow down both the dry and cure times.

-- Higher solids leave behind a very good build of product and thereby deliver higher performance.
+- Higher solids leave behind a very good product build and deliver higher performance.

-- Very low VOCs, as we use solvents that are known not to harm the ozone layer.
+- Protek Shield has very low VOCs due to use of solvents that are known not to harm the ozone layer.

-- Specific colours have been developed for name brand industrial tractors, earth moving equipment, and other manufacturers.
+- Specific colours have been developed for name brand industrial tractors, earth moving equipment, and other manufactured products.